nkclemson/3720-learn-git/contributors/me.md

-My username is dawsonpowell07 and I love basketball.
+My username is dawsonpowell07 and I love basketball